I am currently a licensed contractor performing remodeling services for residential and commercial customers in

-Many people install vinyl siding or concrete board sding to improve the look and value of their home.
-With budgets tighter than ever now, contractors and do-it-youselfers are tearing off the original siding and installing a thin foam board underneath claiming it will improve the energy efficiency of the property.
+Many people install vinyl siding or concrete board siding to improve the look and value of their home.
+With budgets now tighter than ever, contractors and do-it-youselfers are tearing off the original siding and installing a thin foam board underneath, claiming it will improve the energy efficiency of the property.

 1. 1/2" Polystyrine Foam Board Insulation